rdsea/bigdataplatforms/tutorials/llmbdp/README.md

 See if the answer actually points to some right tools (or wrong ones that will cost you a lot of time)

 >**Snapshots**: some [snapshots are here](snapshots/)

+### Using your own LLM

+You can try to select and deploy an LLM used by you.
+We have a [small example of provisinging Llama using AMQP](https://github.com/rdsea/IoTCloudSamples/tree/master/MLUnits/SimpleLlama2).

 ### Experiments

 ## Related resources for using LLMs